Scholarship Poetry Contest -

 into one sweetly-smooth mass called

-the cities that lie on plates of earth
+the subway.the cities that lie on plates of earth

 contain diagrams of lines